open-sauced/docs/docs/tools/pizza-cli.md

 ---
 id: pizza-cli
-title: 'Introduction to the Pizza CLI'
+title: "Introduction to the Pizza CLI"
-sidebar_label: Pizza CLI
+sidebar_label: "Pizza CLI"
 keywords:
-  - introduction to the pizza CLI
+  - "introduction to the pizza cli"
 ---

 ## The OpenSauced Pizza CLI